 It is not abnormal for one shop’s estimate to differ from another shop’s.
 There are two factors often involved in such differences: experience and time.
 A more seasoned estimator will typically write a more thorough repair assessment than a less experienced estimator.
 Additionally, an estimator who is in a hurry or short on time may also not write as complete of an estimate.
 Many times, the difference in estimates comes down to one estimate having the items listed that need to be removed to access the damaged area for a repair.
 These items are then reinstalled after the repair is made.
 Such items as that will show up on your estimate as R&I.

 Note that even when something is left off of an estimate such as an R&I item, it will most likely get added to the final ticket during the repair process.
-It is for this reason you deciding factor should not come down to the lowest estimated cost.
-Before you choose a shop, you should understand the reason for estimate differences.
-OKC Auto Works can do “apples to apples” comparison to help you understand estimate differences.
+It is, for this reason, your deciding factor should not come down to the lowest estimated cost.
+Before you choose a shop, you should understand the reason for the estimated differences.
+OKC Auto Works can do an “apples to apples” comparison to help you understand estimate differences.
 Do not hesitate to stop by OKC Auto Works.
-One of our experienced estimators go through both estimates with you to give you a line by line breakdown.
+One of our experienced estimators goes through both estimates with you to give you a line-by-line breakdown.

 Estimate Differences: Cash Pay vs Insurance Claim

 There are really two reasons why a cash pay estimate can differ from an insurance claim estimate.
 Some shops charge more (or less) per hour for labor costs with a cash pay job.
 So the first item you would want to look at is the labor hour costs when comparing both estimates.
 If that is the same, the difference is in the actual repair.
 A seasoned estimator will do their best to ensure that all potential costs are on a cash pay estimate so that the customer is less likely to be hit with any surprises during the repair process.